jeremiahbratton/ISIT-300-Overview/README.md

 #### Name Spacing
 Namespacing in Docker isolates container resources (processes, network interfaces, file systems) so containers can't see or interfere with each other.
 Each container has its own namespace, even though they share the same host operating system.

+#### Resource Control Groups
+Resource control groups (cgroups) are a Linux kernel feature used by Docker (and other container systems) to limit, account for, and isolate the resource usage (CPU, memory, disk I/O, etc.) of a group of processes.
+In containers, cgroups ensure that each container only uses its allocated resources and cannot starve the host or other containers, helping to maintain stable and efficient system operation.

 ### Docker Compose
 Docker Compose is a tool for defining and running multi-container Docker applications.
 Instead of running multiple `docker run` commands, you define all services in a YAML file and start everything with one command.